1grossora/Insight_Predictogram/README.md

 ![Number of Likes](img/Chiara_models.png )

 A grid search(although computationally intensive) was used to optimize the hyper parameters for each mode.
-The radom forest was chose and returned an r2 score 0.71 for model prediction vs true.
+The random forest was chose and returned an r2 score 0.71 for model prediction vs true.
 Each model used 10 fold cross validation to avoid over training.
 The learning curves and r2 score is shown below.

 ![Number of Likes](img/Chiara_RandomForest.png)